 192 Commonwealth replaced the original townhouse at 192 Commonwealth.
 It had been purchased by the Investors Securities Trust on August 15, 1926, from the estate of Franklin Blackwood Fay, and razed soon thereafter.

 The new apartment house at 192 Commonwealth was completed by the 1927-1928 winter season.
 Among the first residents were the developer, W. Carlton Rich, and his wife, Jessie (Phillips) Rich.
+They previously had lived in an apartment at 512 Beacon.
 She died in September of 1929.
 He continued to live at 192 Commonwealth during the 1930-1931 season, but moved thereafter to Newtonville.

 On April 1, 1932, Harold Raymond and W. Carlton Rich resigned as trustees of the Investors Securities Trust, replaced by Huntington P. Faxon and Charles W, Greenough.